hansroh/skitai/README.txt

 Both can access to http://127.0.0.1:5000/get?url=https%3A//pypi.python.org/pypi .

-If you are familar to Falsk then use it, otherwise choose any WSGI middle ware you like include Skitai-Saddle.
+If you are familar to Flask then use it, otherwise choose any WSGI middle ware you like include Skitai-Saddle.

-Also note that if you want to use WAS services in your WSGI middle wares except Skitai-Saddle, you shoul import was.
+Also note that if you want to use WAS services in your WSGI middle wares except Skitai-Saddle, you should import was.

 .. code:: python